-The fisheries characterisation initially indicated leatherback bycatch was greatest in the bigeye tuna target fishery.
+The fisheries characterisation indicated leatherback bycatch was greatest in the fishery reported as targeting bigeye tuna.
 However, the analyses based on clustering of catch compositions into different units (métiers) produced a different result, with the strongest association between leatherbacks and vessels fishing for swordfish.
 This difference was because the reported target species did not necessarily reflect the species most frequently caught.
-The cluster analyses did not isolate the Bay of Plenty region (i.e., a relatively warm water region), but most leatherbacks were taken in the cluster where SST were highest.
-If there was an attribute in the fishing pattern that resulted in more leatherback captures, this attribute will be at a finer level of detail than the catch classification analyses; in other words, this attribute likely concerned factors other than those included in the analyses here (i.e., target species, month, latitude, catch composition, vessel).
+The cluster analyses did not isolate the Bay of Plenty region where leatherbacks were most frequently reported, but most leatherbacks were taken in the cluster where SST was highest.
+If there was a characteristic in the fishing pattern that resulted in more leatherback captures, this attribute was at a finer level of detail than the catch classification analyses or resulted from factors other than those included in the analyses here (i.e., target species, month, latitude, catch composition, vessel).